0xMesto/chatgptAPI_unof/README.md

 await chatgpt.closeBrowser();
 If an error occurs during the conversation, the handleError method will attempt to save the conversation history and resume the conversation using the summarized context.

+Before Running :
+run Google chrom in the debug mode using 9220 , run : google-chrome-stable --remote-debugging-port=9222

 Customization :

 You can customize the behavior of the ChatGPT bot by passing options to the ChatGPT constructor: